Anirban780/Brogram/README.md

-# Dev Dialogue 🗨️
+# Brogram 🗨️

-Welcome to **Dev Dialogue**, an open-source social media platform designed exclusively for developers!
+Welcome to **Brogram**, an open-source social media platform designed exclusively for developers!
 Connect, share, and collaborate with fellow devs all around the world! 🌍

 > [!TIP]
->  Love Dev Dialogue?
+>  Love Brogram?
 Click "Star" at the top to support the project! 🌟

-## 🚀 Features

-- Developer profiles 👩‍💻👨‍💻
-- Share your projects 🛠️
-- Engage in discussions 💬
-- Real-time collaboration 🤝

 ## 🛠️ Setup Guide

-Follow these simple steps to get Dev Dialogue up and running on your machine! 💻
+Follow these simple steps to get Brogram up and running on your machine! 💻

 ### ⚙️ Requirements